A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everythingMr Embrey, Winchester UK

 The rajputana Sheraton at Jaipur and the Jaypee Palace were excellent but The Park in Delhi, wasn't in the same level, the public spaces like corridor were dirty.

 Excellent experience guided and suggested by an excellent tour conductor.
 Thanks a lot.

-Dwarka located on the west coast of Gujarat, on the shore of the Arabian Sea is rated as one of the seven ancient cities of India.
+Dwarka, located on the west coast of Gujarat, is rated as one of the seven ancient cities of India.
 This city of legend is believed to be the dwelling place of Lord Krishna.
 It is mentioned as a golden city in many ancient Hindu scriptures like the Gita and Puranas.
-Based on holy text it is said that the grown Lord Krishna has ruled his kingdom from here.
+Based on holy text, it is said that the grown Lord Krishna has ruled his kingdom from here.

 Some of the popular attractions of this place are:

 The temple of Dwarkadheesh, also known as Jagat Mandir, is located on the north bank of the Gomti Creek.
 The temple dates back about 2,500 years.
 It houses the image of Lord Krishna which draws pilgrims from all over India and abroad.
 The 5-storied temple, made of limestone and sand, is famous for the lavishly carved conical spire rising to a height of 157 feet.
 A flag hoisted in the temple tower five times each day.
 The temple has two gateways - Swarga Dwar, from where pilgrims enter, and Moksha Dwar,from where the pilgrims exit.
 From the temple one can view the Sangam (confluence) of River Gomati flowing towards the sea.

 Rukmini Devi Temple